ejtaal/aa/README.rst

 Latest news
 ===========

+-  version 3.3 - 13/4/2013
+   -  Included Verbal Idioms Of The Holy Quran by Mustansir Mir.

 -  version 3.2 - 6/4/2013
    -  Included Vocabulary Of The Holy Quran by Dr Abdullah Abbas Nadwi.